TNET-SNU/mmTLS/README.md

 # Accessing machines remotely for AE

 mmTLS currently leverages the Bluefield-2 SmartNIC, so we recommend accessing our test machine with the SmartNIC from remotely and running test scripts on them.
-If you want to build and run the system on your own, please refer to INSTALL.md.
 We have set up a simple testbed to evaluate the functionality of our work, used for ATC’24 artifact evaluation.
 Please let us know (cerotyki@gmail.com or HotCRP) and we will provide the credential to login to the test machine.
 Our testbed consists of 7 machines: 4 clients, 1 middlebox, and 2 backend servers (see the picture below) and all of them are accessible by ssh.